snovakovic/s.js/README.md

     var merged = s.merge(obj1, obj2, obj3);
     console.log(merged);
     /*>>
         {
             prop1: "obj2 prop1",
             prop2: "obj1 prop2",
             prop3: "obj3 prop3",
             prop4: 1,
             prop5:3
         }
     */
 ```

 #### deepMerge
 Deep merge provided objects.
-Objects inside array will not be taken into consideration for deep merging.
+Objects inside array won't be taken into consideration for deep merging.
 In case of the same property value from second object will override the values in the first object.
 Method accepts arbitrary number of object that will be merged together.